AnssiKi/PiNAS/README.md

 * Integrated disk management
 * Support for multiple file sharing protocols (SMB, CIFS and NFS)

+## Prerequisites

+* General knowledge of Windows, Linux, computer hardware and networking

 ## Hardware requirements

 * A computer with internet connection